Tmitchy/SIEM-Introduction/README.md

     S --> E[Kibana Dashboards & Detection Rules]
 ```

-Elasticsearch, Kibana, and Fleet Server all run on the Ubuntu Server box (`10.10.10.102`).
-Every endpoint enrolls through Fleet Server on port `8220`, and once enrolled, ships data straight to Elasticsearch — no manual per-host log shipper config needed, since Fleet centrally manages what each agent collects. pfSense's syslog output is planned to route through **Logstash** (also on the Elastic box) for parsing before indexing, since pfSense doesn't speak Elastic's native agent protocol.
+Elasticsearch, Kibana, and Fleet Server are all hosted on the Ubuntu Server machine with the IP address `10.10.10.102`.
+Each endpoint enrolls through the Fleet Server on port `8220`.
+Once enrolled, the endpoints send data directly to Elasticsearch, eliminating the need for manual log shipper configuration on each host, as Fleet centrally manages the data collection for each agent.
+Additionally, the syslog output from pfSense is set to route through **Logstash** (which is also on the Elastic server) for parsing before it is indexed, since pfSense does not support Elastic's native agent protocol.

 ---

 ## 🔥 Firewall — Perimeter Configuration & Logging

-**Goal:** Every packet that reaches an endpoint passes through here first — this is the earliest point in the lab where I can see attempted access, not just what already landed on a host.
+**Goal:** Every packet that reaches an endpoint passes through here first; this is the earliest point in the lab where I can see attempted access, not just what already landed on a host.

-- Deploying **pfSense** as a virtual appliance, sitting between the lab's internal network and the outside (host-only/NAT boundary)
+- Deploying **pfSense** as a virtual appliance, sitting between the lab's internal network and the outside (Bridge Adapter)
 - Configuring baseline **firewall rules**:
   - Default-deny inbound, explicit allow rules per VM/service
   - Segmenting the Windows Server (DC) and Ubuntu Server onto a restricted internal subnet, separate from the two endpoints
-- Enabling **logging on both blocked and allowed traffic** — blocked traffic shows attempted access; allowed traffic gives a baseline of "normal" to compare against later
+- Enabling **logging on both blocked and allowed traffic** - blocked traffic shows attempted access; allowed traffic gives a baseline of "normal" to compare against later
 - Turning on the **pfSense package for log export** (planning to use the built-in syslog forwarding) so logs can ship out the same way the OS logs do
-- Log shipper: forwarding via **syslog** to the SIEM once it's introduced — no separate agent needed, since pfSense speaks syslog natively
+- Log shipper: forwarding via **syslog** to the SIEM once it's introduced - no separate agent needed, since pfSense speaks syslog natively

-**Why this comes before the SIEM:** if the firewall isn't logging and forwarding correctly from day one, I'd have a blind spot at the perimeter — I'd only ever see what happened *after* something got past the firewall, not what it tried first.
+**Why this comes before the SIEM:** if the firewall isn't logging and forwarding correctly from day one, I'd have a blind spot at the perimeter - I'd only ever see what happened *after* something got past the firewall, not what it tried first.

----

-> **Note:** I evaluated migrating this SIEM layer to Wazuh, mainly over Elastic's licensing/cost ceiling on some advanced features.
-After weighing it against the working, documented Elastic setup already in place, I decided to continue building on Elastic for now rather than restart the trust/cert learning curve on a new stack.
-Revisiting this is still on the table if licensing becomes a real constraint as the lab grows.

 ---